tomtomjhj/init.vim/notes.md

 * Wrap `autocmd`s with `exec 'au ...'`: may not work as expected because of the interaction w/ `|`
 * Matching `errorformat` may fail if the output from `:AsyncRun ...` is complex & quickfix is already open.
   Probably the output should be buffered.
+* Loading ultisnip at `InsertEnter` fires `FileType` again.
+Why?????
+  This breaks non-idempotent operations at `FileType` like `AutoPairsDefine({}, ["'"])`
+    * Just disable lazy load as it turns out that loading ultisnip isn't slow.
+    * The root cause might be related to loading something that contains filetype plugin.